MbinOrg/mbin/docs/admin_guide.md

 }
 ```

+> [!Important]
-**Important:** If also want to also configure your `www.domain.tld` subdomain; our advise is to use a HTTP 301 redirect from the `www` subdomain towards the root domain.
+> If also want to also configure your `www.domain.tld` subdomain; our advise is to use a HTTP 301 redirect from the `www` subdomain towards the root domain.
 Do _NOT_ try to setup a double instance (you want to _avoid_ that ActivityPub will see `www` as a separate instance).
 See Nginx example below:

 ```nginx
 # Example of a 301 redirect response for the www subdomain